 Bond ETFs are like any other ETFs and replicate the performance of their underlying bond index.
 These are funds that invest exclusively in bonds.
 Bonds are fixed-income assets and are usually held by investors till their maturity.
 These investments are not usually traded on the secondary markets and may not have the necessary transparency in their pricing.

-Bond ETFs are different than traditional bonds in these aspects.
+Bond Exchange Traded Funds are different than traditional bonds in these aspects.
 After the Bond ETFs are structured they function like any other ETFs and can be traded in the open market in real time.
 Bond ETFs are passively managed funds that have the benefits of fixed income debt instruments and the flexibility of equity investment as well.

 These funds are usually made up of the largest and the most liquid bonds in the underlying bond index to ensure high liquidity and transparency that are some of the prime features of any ETF. some of the most popular examples of bond ETFs in India are Bharat Bond ETFs, Nippon ETF Long Term Gilt, Nippon ETF Liquid BeES, SBI ETF 10 year Gilt, etc.

 ETFs have relatively low risk as compared to other investment products (for example mutual funds).
 Bond ETFs further provide the investors with the benefit of fixed income instruments along with the reduced risk on account of diversification features of the ETF.
 These funds are ideal investment products for investors with low risk appetite and short term investment goals.

 There are many advantages for investment in Bond ETFs.
 Some of such advantages are discussed below.

 Like any other ETFs, bond ETFs can be traded easily in open markets in real time through brokers or the online trading portal provided by brokers.